SenderosAng/Projects/README.md

 ## Infocomm Sales & Marketing Project
 Conducted an in-depth analysis of Babylon Health, a leading health technology company, using frameworks such as PEST Analysis, Michael Porter’s Five Forces, and the BCG Matrix.
 Performed industry and company analyses to identify key opportunities and challenges, and provided strategic recommendations to drive improvements and enhance Babylon Health's competitive position.

+## Random facts about me
+- I like playing FPS games, specifically Valorant
+- I have more than 10k total XP on Duolingo